harihaysrun/coffee/README.md

 - Suggest type of coffee and shop to the user
 - Introduce user to different types of coffee

-**Putting myself in the shoes of the end user, I want to:**
+**As the end user, I want to:**
 - Easily check out coffee shops
 - Find interesting shops and note them down for future reference
 - Have a machine decide a drink for me since I'm undecisive
-- use an app that has a pleasing UI to look at so it won't repel me/drive me away from using it
+- Look at a website that has a pleasing UI so it won't drive me away from using it

 Here's the link to my project: <a href="https://harihaysrun.github.io/coffee/">Where's my coffee?</a>
 <!-- Include a URL to the deployed version of the project -->